Queer poster

 The inciting incident occurs at 16 minutes when Eugene Allerton, a younger ex-Navy serviceman, walks into Lee's regular bar.
 Lee is immediately transfixed—Allerton represents youth, beauty, and the possibility of genuine connection that Lee has been starving for..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Lee and Allerton sleep together for the first time.
+This reveals the protagonist's commitment to Lee and Allerton sleep together for the first time.
 Lee has crossed into the relationship he's been desperately seeking, choosing to fully pursue this connection despite knowing Allerton's emotional unavailability., moving from reaction to action.

 The Collapse moment at 103 minutes (75% through) represents the emotional nadir.
 Here, Lee takes ayahuasca with Dr. Cotter.
 In the hallucinogenic visions, Lee confronts the truth: his desperate need to merge with Allerton, to disappear into another person, is impossible.
 The drug reveals not telepathic connection but radical aloneness.
-The fantasy dies., reveals the protagonist at their lowest point.
+The fantasy dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Allerton departs.
 Lee must accept that love and possession are not the same, that another person cannot fill the void within him.
 The realization doesn't bring peace, but it brings clarity: he must live with his desire rather than expecting it to be fulfilled., demonstrating the transformation achieved throughout the journey.